4 Mistakes of My Life as a Software Tester (and You’re Probably Making These)

 A tester friend, well-known for his question-asking style, once told me that he was laughed at for asking questions about almost everything from coding logic to bug tracking system to how the bug was resolved.
 It was beneficial to him because he was developing self-confidence and clarity about things.

-Never hesitate to ask questions and presenting your view point.
-As a tester, you have all the rights to ask questions about application’s behavior and its real-time usage data.
+Never hesitate to ask questions and present your view point.
+As a tester, you have all the right to ask questions about application’s behavior and its real-time usage data.

 #2.
 Automation is tough to learn and takes lots of time